kiba/Writings/atg/chp7_realization.md

 "It's....a stargate."

 Another robot rolled out.
-This robot didn't like a bit like Curosity and it was ugly as hell.
+This robot didn't like a bit like Curiosity and it was ugly as hell.
 It also held up another iPad.

 The iPad turned on, showing a very familiar face.